FNNDSC/pl-pfdo_med2img/README.rst

 ===

 While ``pl-pfdo_med2img`` is meant to be run as a containerized docker image, typically within ChRIS, it is quite possible to run the dockerized plugin directly from the command line as well.
 The following instructions are meant to be a psuedo- ``jupyter-notebook`` inspired style where if you follow along and copy/paste into a terminal you should be able to run all the examples.

+(For advanced, interested users, it is also possible to run the python program directory without containerization using a ``pip install .`` in the repo source directory.
+In such a case, adapt the follow-along instructions accordingly.)

 First, let's create a directory, say ``devel`` wherever you feel like it.
 We will place some test data in this directory to process with this plugin.